carlett-badenhorst-9ZOeCP6GHp4-unsplash 1

 Dataclima is an interactive digital platform that provides access to modeled and observed climate indicators for the Portugal mainland and island regions.
 The modeled climate indicators are made available since 1981, for the various territorial units and aims to support the most relevant activity sectors.

-The summary of December 2025 climatological bulletin for mainland Portugal has been published.
-This is a preliminary version based on the data currently available, with the final document to be published in the middle of the month.
+The preliminary summary of the climatological bulletin for January 2026 for Mainland Portugal has been published.
+This is the preliminary version, based on the data currently available, and the final document will be published in mid-month.

 Air temperature